cran/rgl/README.md

 George Helffrich for draping code.
 Ivan Krylov for window_group code in X11.
 Michael Sumner for as.mesh3d.default enhancement.
 Tomas Kalibera for `winutf8` help.
+David Hugh-Jones for documentation improvements.
+Trevor Davis for a `snapshot3d` patch.